hammygoonan/Flaskify/README.md

 ## Technology

-It uses Python 3 and Flask for a backend and AngularJS 2 for the frontend.
+It uses Python 3 and Flask for a backend and VueJS for the frontend.

 ## Not even Alpha